This is the story of a princess whose life was anything but a fairy tale:

-Despite her obvious misery, experimenters forcibly bred Princess and made her give birth alone in a wire-bottomed cage.
-In her natural habitat, she would have spent years with her young and her daughters would have stayed with her for their entire lives.
-But experimenters took all of her babies away from her so that they could torment them in tests.
+Free in her natural habitat, Princess would have spent years with her offspring.
+Her daughters would have stayed with her for their entire lives.
+But experimenters took all her babies from her so that they could torment them in tests.

 — PETA (@peta) October 6, 2020

-The depth of Princess’ suffering has been documented in shocking detail over the years.
-Records that PETA obtained from the University of Wisconsin–Madison revealed that she was beaten up after workers confined her with an incompatible cagemate.
+The documents that PETA secured also reveal that Princess was once left bloodied and bruised after WNPRC workers confined her with an incompatible macaque who attacked her.
 She sustained multiple, persistent injuries, including a bloody wound on her thigh, multiple scratches on her head and face, large lacerations at the base and tip of her tail, cuts on her hand, bruises on her neck, and large scabs on her back.

-This suffering isn’t isolated.
-PETA’s investigation revealed a consistent pattern of injuries caused by animals to each other and to themselves at the WNPRC, likely as a result of the severely stressful conditions in the lab.
-Workers confined monkeys to barren metal cages every day and night, sometimes alone or with an incompatible cagemate—both of which have caused these highly social, intelligent animals frustration and psychological distress.
-PETA investigators found one monkey who had lost part of an ear in a fight with her cagemate.
+PETA’s investigation revealed a consistent pattern of injuries caused by animals to one another and to themselves at the WNPRC, likely as a result of the severely stressful conditions in the laboratory.
+Workers there confined monkeys to barren metal cages every day and night, sometimes alone or with an incompatible cagemate—both of which have caused these highly social, intelligent animals frustration and psychological distress.
+Investigators found one monkey who had lost part of an ear in a fight with her cagemate.
 Another imprisoned monkey had picked compulsively at a wound on his leg, mutilating it down to the muscle.

 Don’t Let the WNPRC Keep Up This Cruelty—Take Action for Animals Like Princess

 Please take action below in Princess’ memory.
 Don’t let her death be in vain.
 You can still help prevent other monkeys from suffering at the WNPRC.